Kequc/couch-recliner/README.md

 Smith
 ```

 A new account has been created in the database, and an instance of `Account` returned.
-There are quite a few similar modules like this one.
+In this case we are using a provided `Model` shortcut which internally runs `DocOperations.create`.
+There are quite a few similar modules.

 **[AttachmentOperations](./docs/attachment-operations.md)**